Welcome to Investor Insights, The Passive real estate investing blog

 315-558-8332

-Some of the statements contained on the High Peaks website are forward-looking statements.
+Some of the statements contained on the High Peaks website may contain forward-looking statements.
 You should not rely upon forward-looking statements as predictions of future events.
 These statements involve known and unknown risks, uncertainties, and other factors that may cause an investment’s actual results, levels of activity, performance, or achievements to be materially and adversely different from those expressed or implied by these forward-looking statements.
 Forward-looking statements may be identified by terminology such as “may,” “will,” “should,” “expects,” “plans,” “anticipates,” “believes,” “targeted,” “projected,” “underwritten,” “estimates,” “predicts,” “potential,” or “continue” or the negative of these terms or other comparable terminology.
+Although High Peaks believes that the expectations reflected in the forward-looking statements are reasonable, guarantees of future results, levels of activity, performance or achievements cannot be made.

 High Peaks Capital LLC is a Licensed NY Real Estate Brokerage and adheres to the following Standard Operating Procedures.